 What If There Is No Behavior Change?

 We can certainly understand the connection between speeding and paying the money but it doesn’t pack a big punch as a consequence because of that time lag.
 The time between behavior and consequence is one of the crucial factors determining whether a consequence is effective.
-In almost all cases, it needs to be short.
+In almost all cases, a shorter time span is much more effective.

 But sometimes the fine can be immediate.
 Once I was traveling driving across the country with a friend who got stopped on the highway in a speed trap.
 It was in Kentucky or Virginia.
 The officer pulled over and corralled two cars at once (both with out of state license plates) and led us both to the station.
 It soon became clear that we would have to pay a large fine then and there to be able to go on our way.
 The alternative was to come back to the same town at some date in the future.
 Who can do that when they are driving through?
 In that experience, the loss of the money was immediate.
 But hopefully, that is unusual.
 (It was also a scary experience.)